GK Chronicle GK Chronicle

 Indian Economy / Macro Economic Aggregates

 Per Capita Income (PCI) estimates the standard of living of the people residing in India.
-PCI at current prices is the most relevant parameter to study the standard of living.
-India's PCI is at Rs.
-112,835 during the fiscal year that is ending in March 2018.
+PCI, also called income per person, at current prices is the most relevant parameter to study the standard of living.
+Per Capita Income of India at current prices is at Rs.
+1,92,774 during the fiscal year 2024-25.

 • The standard of living in India exhibits a huge disparity and varies from one state to another state.
 We can see widespread poverty in rural India, where the basic amenities like medical care are least available or unavailable, whereas top cities have world class medical facilities.